eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/defaultFilter.rst

 Filter expressions used by :ref:`dds_layer_topic_contentFilteredTopic` API may use a subset of SQL syntax, extended with the possibility to use program variables in the SQL expression.
 This section shows this default SQL-like syntax and how to use it.
+Apart from the syntax described in this section, certain restrictions apply to the allowed SQL expressions.
-Some limits on the filter expressions can be set when the participant is created, as explained in :ref:`properties_sql_filter_expression_limits`.
+These restrictions can be relaxed or tightened by the user, as explained in :ref:`properties_sql_filter_expression_limits`.

 * :ref:`default_sql_filter_grammar`